piyushkumbhare/numbertheory/README.md

 I made this project the perfect excuse for me to get more accustomed to Makefiles and `make`.
 Most of this is experimental as I still have a lot to learn.
 However, in case you decide to clone this repository and try these functions out yourself, here's how it works:
 - There's a parent `Makefile` at the root directory of this repository.
 It's in charge of running recursive `make` calls to the subdirectories within this repository.
 - Each subdirectory has its own `Makefile` that compiles its specfic binary.
 - All binaries are placed within the `bin/` directory at the root level.
-As you can see, this directory will appear empty on github.
-This is because I have added `bin/*` to the `.gitignore`.
+If it says `bin/: No such file or directory`, you can create the `bin/` directory by navigating to root and running `mkdir bin/`.

 ### Creating the binary files